NethermindEth/docs/docs/get-started/running-node/l2-networks.md

 import TabItem from "@theme/TabItem";

 :::info Before you begin
-Running a Layer 2 (L2) node requires access to a Layer (L1) node—either on-premises or an external RPC provider.
+- Running a Layer 2 (L2) node requires access to a Layer (L1) node—either on-premises or an external RPC provider.
 If you also plan to [run an L1 node with Nethermind](running-node.md#ethereum), note that you will need two Nethermind instances—one for the L1 node and another for the L2 node.
+- If both the L1 and L2 nodes run on the same machine, ensure they use different ports and data directories.
 :::

 ## OP Stack